vickertan/Rest-Time/README.md

 ## To Do List

--   Store data to prevent data loss on page refresh
-    -   Try firebase
--   Add reset button
+-   Fix ClockButton not rendering on mobile device
+-   Fix manifest.json icon
 -   Change "time left" color to red when over-limit
 -   Add warning indicator when user's input is not qualified (empty or same)
 -   Remove unused color in css